Is it easy to own a biz in Mexico?

 You can buy anything in Mexico for cheap cheap cheap, right?

 Wrong wrong wrong.

-While that may be true in some parts of Mexico, it's not true for Puerto Vallarta, where we live.
+While that may be true in some parts of Mexico, it's not true for Puerto Vallarta.
 Puerto Vallarta is a popular tourist town, therefore, prices are not always inexpensive for consumers or business owners.

 Some supplies we buy for our products are higher than in the U.S. because of import fees.
 For instance we use belgian chocolate in all our chocolate ice cream and toppings, and covering bananas - huge import fees.
 Gasoline and electricity is definitely higher than the U.S.

 You may have heard that labor is cheap in Mexico: well, yes... and no. Minimum wage in certain parts of Mexico is very low compared to the U.S. minimum wage.
 But if you want good employees, you'd better pay more than minimum wage.

 What you may not know is that employees get crazy good benefits.
 Whether they work full time or part time, they all get the same benefits.
-An example is that employers pay around 40% extra of a worker’s pay for social security, healthcare, housing allowance, every six days they work you pay for their seventh day off, double and triple pay for overtime work, fifteen days for christmas vacation, minimum 12 days for vacation each year, plus a premium due for vacation, and they receive yearly profits.
+Employers pay around 40% extra of a worker’s pay for social security, healthcare, housing allowance, every six days they work you pay for their seventh day off, double and triple pay for overtime work, fifteen days for christmas vacation, minimum 12 days for vacation each year, plus a premium due for vacation, and they receive yearly profits.